ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 In 2019, Petrobras — the largest oil company in Brazil, which operates in the exploration, production, refining, marketing, and transportation of oil, natural gas, and energy — recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[8]](#8).

-The 3W Dataset is basically a set of Multivariate Time Series (MTS) [[9]](#9)[[10]](#10), also called instances, labeled by experts from Petrobras The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated, and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
+The 3W Dataset is basically a set of Multivariate Time Series (MTS) [[9]](#9)[[10]](#10), also called instances, labeled by experts from Petrobras and its partners.
+The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated, and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
 Each instance can contain 100% of the data relating to normality or part of the data relating to a single type of undesirable event.
 The basic idea is that temporal signatures between multiple variables of each type of event and normality can be learned (modeled) from a set of MTS.

 The main features of the 3W Dataset are as follows.
 Its real instances correspond to the real industrial environment.
 Frozen variables, missing variables, outliers, etc. are not treated intentionally.
 The idea is to encourage and enable the development of methodologies and digital products capable of dealing with real adversities.
 Therefore, it has been advocated that the preservation of characteristics typical of the real industrial environment generates quality datasets.
 Simulated instances have been added because some types of undesirable events are rare in real life.
-Hand-drawn instances have been added because some rare events are complicated to simulate and experts from Petrobras are familiar with the behavior of the variables during these events.
+Hand-drawn instances have been added because some rare events are complicated to simulate and experts are familiar with the behavior of the variables during these events.

 Due to its features, the 3W Dataset can also be used to train basic models in Transfer Learning Frameworks [[11]](#11).
 This kind of framework rely on a large and general dataset as a reference or starting point for training a model to solve a different but related problem, particularly when an adequate training dataset of its own is unavailable.
 This approach is commonly used in Deep Learning Applications [[12]](#12), especially those requiring large amounts of training data.

 As the 3W Dataset has been managed with Semantic Versioning [[13]](#13), its first version is identified by the code 1.0.0.

-Since its publication, the 3W Dataset has been explored by several people who make up the 3W Community [[14]](#14), including independent professionals and representatives of research institutions, startups, companies, and oil operators from different countries.
+Since its first publication, the 3W Dataset has been explored by several people who make up the 3W Community [[14]](#14), including independent professionals and representatives of research institutions, startups, companies, and oil operators from different countries.

 Several works that have been developed and published by the 3W Community has formed a considerable scientific framework related to Early Detection of undesirable events in oil wells.
 This framework is composed by books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
 Publications identified so far that cite the 3W Dataset are listed in the 3W Project repository [[15]](#15).